 As far as courtship goes, alcohol lives up to its reputation—at least in theory.
 Driven by the belief that booze heats up hookups, both sexes report greater sexual eagerness after getting buzzed.
 In fact, around 12% of boys and men worldwide report having sipped the stuff to enhance their first sexual experiences.

 And for better or for worse, alcohol gives users an efficacious set of “beer goggles.”
-In a 2008 study published in Alcohol and Alcoholism, for instance, participants found others more good-looking after drinking vodka—and the attraction wasn’t limited to members of the opposite sex.
+In a 2008 study published in Alcohol and Alcoholism, participants found others more good-looking after drinking vodka.
+And the attraction wasn’t limited to members of the opposite sex.

-These findings shouldn’t come as a surprise, though, especially since many of us know someone who has earned a track record for tipsy conquests.
-Yet the science behind them might.
+These findings shouldn’t come as a surprise.
+Many of us know someone who has earned a track record for tipsy conquests.
+But the science behind the findings might be eye-opening.
 According to several studies, men who expect to get excited after a few drinks enjoy fuller erections than those who don’t.
 That means the stimulating effects of alcohol might stem from the placebo effect, not basic biology.

 It’s the same for women.
 Though most report greater arousal after a few cocktails, their sexual organs aren’t physically as “ready.”
 And unlike men, women aren’t able to perform optimally even if they expect to.
 Sorry, ladies—menstrual cramps weren’t the only disappointment nature had in store.

 The plot only thickens from there.
-Research shows that alcohol actually kills libido and sexual responsiveness on a physiological level—meaning champagne-fueled miracles between the sheets might be rarer than your friends think.
+Research shows that alcohol actually kills libido and sexual responsiveness on a physiological level.
+Champagne-fueled miracles between the sheets might be rarer than your friends think.

 Let’s start with women.
-No matter how turned on they might feel, women can actually experience painful intercourse, vaginal dryness, and difficulty achieving orgasm after one too many beers.
+No matter how turned on they might feel, after one too many beers, women can actually experience painful intercourse, vaginal dryness, and difficulty achieving orgasm.
 Ouch.
-What’s worse, women tend to drink more alcohol when they notice they’re not in the mood, which only exacerbates the issue.
+What’s worse, women tend to drink more alcohol when they notice they’re not in the mood.
+Of course, this only exacerbates the issue.

 Furthermore, alcohol causes blood vessels throughout the body to dilate, which prevents those in the penis from closing.
 Because vessels surrounding the organ normally seal off during erection, this can also keep it flaccid.